ViktoriiaBautina/bug-challenge/bug_challenge.md

 **Steps to reproduce:**

 1. Navigate to [https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login](https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login)
-2. Click on the header on the top of the page "Paylocity Benefits Dashboard"
+2. Click on the header at the top of the page "Paylocity Benefits Dashboard"

 **Expected result: "** Paylocity Benefits Dashboard" is refreshing the login page.

 **Actual result:**

-It is possible to see a table header, "Add" button and Add Employee form without login
+It is possible to see a table header, "Add" button and Add Employee form without logging in

 **Attachments:**